 Choose an Injection Site

- The front of your thigh or your abdomen except for the 2-inch (5cm) area around your navel are the recommended injection sites (See Figure D).
+The front of your thigh or your abdomen except for the 2-inch (5cm) area around your navel are the recommended injection sites (See Figure D).

- The outer area of the upper arms may also be used only if the injection is being given by a caregiver.
+The outer area of the upper arms may also be used only if the injection is being given by a caregiver.
 Do not attempt to use the upper arm area by yourself (See Figure D).

 Rotate Injection Site

- Choose a different injection site for each new injection at least 1-inch (2.5cm) from the last area you injected.
+Choose a different injection site for each new injection at least 1-inch (2.5cm) from the last area you injected.

- Do not inject into moles, scars, bruises, or areas where the skin is tender, red, hard or not intact.
+Do not inject into moles, scars, bruises, or areas where the skin is tender, red, hard or not intact.